Atlanta, GA DUI Attorneys

 1. Do nothing within 30 days of the date of your Georgia DUI arrest:

-In most cases, we do not recommend that you do nothing within 30 days of your Georgia DUI arrest date.
+In most cases, we do not recommend doing nothing within 30 days of your Georgia DUI arrest date.
 If you do nothing within 30 days of your arrest and your officer initiates an administrative license suspension action, then on the 46th day after your arrest, your driving privileges will automatically be suspended by the Georgia Department of Driver Services.
 Even if you did not receive the DDS-1205 form, we still recommend that you take some action instead of doing nothing.
 However, there are limited circumstances where we recommend our clients take no action, but those circumstances are rare.

-2. Request an administrative hearing:
+2. Request an administrative hearing in your DUI case in Georgia:

 The traditional track that has been the law for many years now is to request an administrative hearing, except now there are thirty days instead of ten business days to submit a request for a hearing.
 This track is where a request for an administrative hearing is submitted to the Georgia Department of Driver Services (along with a $150 processing fee) challenging your Georgia DUI officer’s decision to administratively suspend your driver’s license for testing above Georgia’s “per se” legal limit for alcohol concentration, or for refusing the officer’s request for a state-administered chemical test of your breath, blood, urine, or other bodily substances.

-3. Properly waive your right to an administrative hearing and have an ignition interlock installed:
+3. Properly waive your right to an administrative license suspension hearing and have an ignition interlock installed:

 This track came into effect on July 1, 2017.
 If this is your first DUI arrest in five years, you can properly waive your right to an administrative hearing, have an ignition interlock device installed, and apply for a limited permit.
 This will enable you to drive in Georgia and fight your Georgia DUI criminal case without losing the privilege to drive.
 It comes with a cost, of course.
 It involves you waiving your right to an administrative hearing through the Georgia Department of Driver Services, and you will need to install an ignition interlock device on your vehicle by a certified ignition interlock provider for a minimum of 120 days if you tested over the “per se” legal limit.
 You will have to suffer through one solid year of having the ignition interlock device installed in your vehicle (and driving under the confines of an ignition interlock permit) if you refuse the officer’s request for a state-administered chemical test.
 If you choose this track, we highly advise installing the ignition interlock first and then going to DDS within 30 days from the date of arrest to obtain the permit.
 There are obvious concerns and pitfalls in choosing this track.
 For many, the stigma of having the ignition interlock device installed in their vehicle is not worth it.
 The ignition interlock device is expensive, requiring installation and monthly monitoring fees.
 And if you remove it while under your ignition interlock permit, tamper with it, or it tests positive, your permit to drive may be revoked for six months – meaning no driving at all.
 In addition to waiving your right to an administrative hearing and having an ignition interlock device installed on your vehicle, you must also meet the following conditions: